 Socialising our dog guests together, under supervision, can be a fantastic way for them to bond, make friends and play, although we do understand that this is not always suitable for some guests, for example, nervous or reactive dogs.

-Some boarding kennels do not socialise dogs together, whether it be due to lack of staff training, or less adequate insurance.
-Done well, it can be a wonderful experience for your dog to have play dates, and we never socialise any dog without the owner’s consent.
+Whilst some kennels do not socialise dogs together, it can be a wonderful experience for your dog to have play dates, and we never socialise any dog without the owner’s consent.

 If your dog is reactive, or anxious, they will get plenty of one-to-one play, exercise and enrichment time with staff.

-If you would prefer your dog to have countryside walks, this may be available during our off-peak periods.
+If you would prefer your dog to have countryside walks, this may be available during our off-peak periods only.
 We are fully insured, and dogs are always kept on lead and walked in pairs, or individually.

 It is advised that you supply a harness if you would like your dog to be walked off site.